 A semibold Gongclonker made to the same specs as the original - 5x5 with no wasted matrix.This is a clone of Gongclonker

 A decolike boldtype.
 Based on a design from my game "Seven Candles", particularly the text used on documents and signs at the Lower Netazecan Embassy.
 The "hallmark" of this design is a sudden increase in line width midline, best seen on glyphs like EFLTZ3<>^.

 "Embassy L" is a play on "Imbecile".

-This design was previously known in other works as "Frenchfry" because Razma's (one of my AI) image recognition classified several letterforms as french fries.
+This design was previously as "Frenchfry" because Razma's (one of my AI) image recognition classified several letterforms as french fries.